 Dee Shackle Tips to Select the Correct Size

 Dee Shackle rating above one tonne is too high for caravans and camper trailers.
 Learn how to calculate the correct shackle size?

-Your shackles must be of comparable size to your safety chain.
+National legislation requires shackles to be of comparable size to the safety chain.

 Dee shackle sizes and ratings are